 Decide who to register with

-Depending on the nature of the club you will need to decide whether to register with Student Central or affiliate with a Student Association (NUSA or NUPSA).
-Sporting clubs must register with NUsport and those at Ourimbah with Yourimbah.
+Depending on the nature of the club you will need to decide whether to register with Student Central or affiliate with a Student Association.
 For those in Port Macquarie and Sydney, you should check with your Campus Life Assistant.
 By affiliating with Student Central they can help you set up a booth at O week, promote events and help arrange rooms for meetings.
-NUSA also allow free room bookings at their building, as well as free use of the BBQ.
+UNSA also allow free room bookings at their building, as well as free use of the BBQ.

 Reminder: You need to re-affiliate on an annual basis.